pcdslab/TurboBFS/README.md

 2. TurboBFS_CSC_BU:    bottom-up BFS for graphs represented by sparse adjacency matrices in the CSC format.
 3. TurboBFS_CSC_TD:    top-down BFS for graphs represented by sparse adjacency matrices in the CSC format.
 4. TurboBFS_CSC_TDBU:  top-down/bootoom-up BFS for graphs represented by sparse adjacency matrices in the CSC format.

+The TurboBFS codes use sparse adjacency matrices selected from the SuiteSparse Matrix Collection in the Matrix Market format.
 # Prerequisites
 This software has been tested on the following dependences:
 * CUDA 10.1